![]() |

 if condition then begin // ... end; if condition then begin // ... end else if condition then begin // ... end else begin // ... end; |

-Note that semicolons are forbidden immediately before an else
+Note that semicolons are forbidden immediately before an else;

 this is because in Pascal semicolons are used to separate statements, and

-is considered part of the same statement as the
+the else is considered part of the same statement as the

-.
-Stick to the begin
+if.
+Stick to the begin/end rules that

 I've already outlined and you should be fine.
 (This is also one of the

-reasons why I keep begin
+reasons why I keep begin and end on the same line

-statement -- things read better when you get to the
+as the if statement -- things read better when you get to the

-, and writing it like this actually reinforces the fact that
+else, and writing it like this actually reinforces the fact that

-you shouldn't put a semicolon on the end
+you shouldn't put a semicolon on the end just before the

 Now onto the conditions themselves.
 A valid condition is simply any

-type.
+expression with Boolean type.
 Which could be simply calling

-, or it could be using a
+a function that returns a Boolean, or it could be using a

 relational operator, or even some combination of both.

-The relational operators are fairly straightforward: =
+The relational operators are fairly straightforward: = tests

-for inequality, and then you've got
+for equality, <> for inequality, and then you've got

 less-than, greater-than, etc, as you'd expect.
 Note that in Pascal

-always represents an equality test, unlike in some other
+= always represents an equality test, unlike in some other

-languages -- assignment uses the :=
+languages -- assignment uses the := statement instead, which

 cannot be used inside an expression anyway.

-The boolean operators are and
+The boolean operators are and, or, and

-.
-(There's also an xor
+not.
+(There's also an xor operator, but that's

 seldom useful.)
 These are fairly self-explanatory, but there is one